eclipse-ditto/ditto/documentation/src/main/resources/architecture/DADR-0005-semantic-versioning.md

 ### Modules considered API

-Public classes, interfaces and their public members of the following modules and their submodules are considered Ditto API.
+Public classes, interfaces and their public members of the following modules, and their submodules are considered Ditto API.
 Changes to them must enter Ditto release in accord with semantic versioning.
 Modules not on this list are not considered API; they may contain incompatible changes for any Ditto version change.